tabiya-tech/compass/backend/EVALUATION_TESTS_README.md

 Optional useful parameters:

 - `-s` allows you to see the log output even for tests that pass
-- `--max_terations <number>` allows you to set the number of messages the chatbot is allowed to make.
+- `--max_iterations <number>` allows you to set the number of messages the chatbot is allowed to make.
 - `--test_cases_to_run` allows you to set specific test cases to be run.
 This should mostly be used for local development.
 Takes a comma separated list.
 The names of the test cases can be found in the conversation_test.py file.